The Scanning section is BELOW

 Pixels, Printing dpi, Video dpi - What's With That?
 First Basic Fundamentals

-Image Resize - Cropping, Resampling, Scaling What we need to know to use digital photos
+Image Resize - Cropping, Resampling, Scaling Basics to use digital photos

 Why Should I Shoot Raw?
 It's the easy way to get quality